-The next day, on Tuesday, according to Boyland, the officers of the slate were made aware that Onovo, a former Treasurer for the Union, was aware of the messages sent by the candidate, as well as her demands that the candidate give a public apology or she would go public with her grievances.
+The next day, on Tuesday, the officers of the slate were made aware that Onovo, a former Treasurer for the Union, was demanding that the candidate give a public apology or she would go public with her grievances.
 According to Boyland, at this point the officers of the slate knew this was a “very serious situation”.

 The candidate created a draft apology on Tuesday, that was deemed insufficient by both Onovo and the members of the Elevate slate; the Presidential candidate for the slate, Harry Deacon, was then reportedly up throughout the night on Wednesday morning attempting to craft a second apology and make the candidate “aware” that what they had done was wrong.

-Boyland stated, the candidate was then sacked from the slate on Wednesday morning, but not before a second apology was sent to Onovo.
-Following this, on Wednesday morning, Onovo went public with the messages expressed by the candidate, as well as the first apology sent by the candidate.
-An open letter condemning the messages was also written by Mo Iman, a former-LGTBQ+ Officer and former-Standing Committee member for The Union.
+The candidate was then sacked from the slate on Wednesday morning, but not before a second apology was sent to Onovo.
+Following this, on Wednesday morning, Onovo went public with the offending messages sent by the candidate, as well as the first apology made by the candidate.
+An open letter condemning the messages was also written by Mo Iman, a former-LGTBQ+ Officer and Standing Committee member for The Union.

-After this, Officers of the Elevate slate decide to drop out of the race that day.
+Facing near certain electoral defeat due to the scandal, the officers of the Elevate slate decided to drop out of the race that day.

-Later that same day, an article co-written by Onovo was published, detailing the events of last Sunday’s Christ Church JCR husts.
-Soon after this, a template statement was created, which was used to call on JCRs across the university to condemn the actions of the Christ Church JCR and call for the resignation of the Christ Church JCR Returning Officer.
+In the same afternoon, four days after the initial incident, an article co-written by Onovo was published, detailing the events of the Christ Church JCR husts.
+Soon after this, a template statement was created, which was used to call on JCRs across the university to condemn the actions of the Christ Church JCR and call for the resignation of the former Returning Officer.

-The start of Thursday 4th June saw the heads of Oxford Colleges publish an open letter in The Guardian, saying they stand with students in fighting against racism.
-One of the signatories of the letter, Ken Macdonald, the Warden for Wadham, said in an email to students he only did so “reluctantly, I have to confess, because I fear that words come cheap”.
+That Thursday afternoon the heads of Oxford Colleges published an open letter in The Guardian, saying they stand with students in fighting against racism.
+Ken Macdonald, the Warden for Wadham, said in an email to students he only did so “reluctantly, I have to confess, because I fear that words come cheap.”

-Throughout the day, motions across the university began to be tabled in JCRs condemning the actions at Christ Church.
-Most focused on condemning the comments at the husts, and subsequent abuse of Onovo, as well as the actions of the JCR President for, in the words of multiple motions, an “abuse” of his power by trying to discourage other JCR Presidents from bringing the motions to their JCRs.
-They also condemned the Returning Officer for not challenging the comments further when they were made.
+Meanwhile, throughout the day, motions across the university were tabled in JCRs condemning the actions at Christ Church.
+Most focused on condemning the comments at the husts and the treatment of Onovo, as well as the actions of the Christ Church JCR President, Jarnail Atwal, for an “abuse” of his power in trying to discourage other JCR Presidents from tabling similar motions.
+They also condemned the former Returning Officer for not challenging the comments further when they were made.

-Finally, outrage was directed at the Christ Church censors (essentially college deans) in many motions as well as an open letter released on Thursday, for oppressive measures taken against Onovo upon her deciding to take the matter public.
-One of the original creators of a petition protesting the handling of the Christ Church affair, Adi Kesaia Toganivalu, told The Oxford Student:
+Finally, outrage was directed at the Christ Church censors, responsible for student discipline and welfare, in many motions and in an open letter released on Thursday, for “appalling” measures taken against Onovo upon her deciding to take the matter public.
+One of the original creators of the letter, Adi Kesaia Toganivalu, told The Oxford Student:

 “I believe the Christ Church censors failed in their duty of care to Melanie Onovo.
 They did not provide welfare resources in the immediate aftermath.
-Instead they called her and asked her for the “rationale” going public and accused her of bullying another student.
+Instead, they called her and asked her for the “rationale” [in] going public and accused her of bullying another student.

 “In prioritising damage control they made her culpable, rather than support her.
 They had the audacity to ask her for her opinion in their public statement.
 This was not her job.
 In a college-wide email they alluded to taking legal action against her.
 Two other students wrote an email to the censors, expressing our disgust at their failings.
 We are yet to hear a response.”

-A Christ Church JCR member told The Oxford Student the questioning of Onovo’s “rationale” was an attempt to compile an understanding of the series of events, that the implication it was dismissive of her concerns was a “mischaracterisation” and that it was meant to take into account the “welfare” of the former Returning Officer.
+A Christ Church JCR member told The Oxford Student the questioning of Onovo’s “rationale” was an attempt to compile an understanding of the series of events, that the implication it was dismissive of her concerns was a “mischaracterisation” and that it was meant to consider the “welfare” of the former Returning Officer.

-The former Christ Church Returning Officer resigned on Thursday, with an email sent to Christ Church JCR emphasising that “it is clear that procedure should not trump the addressing of racial injustices”.
-The former Returning Officer told The Oxford Student: “I resigned for a number of reasons.
-Firstly because I was asked to by the JCR committee, although I feel they didn’t make explicitly clear to me why they had asked me to resign.
+Under pressure, the former Returning Officer eventually resigned on Thursday with an email sent to the Christ Church JCR emphasising that “it is clear that procedure should not trump the addressing of racial injustices.”
+They told The Oxford Student: “I resigned for a number of reasons.
+Firstly, because I was asked to by the JCR committee, although I feel they didn’t make explicitly clear to me why they had asked me to resign.
 Secondly, I thought that I had become a distraction from the election itself, and didn’t want to take any attention away from the candidates.